dariodip/rfd-discovery/README.md

     *[nltk](http://www.nltk.org/)* <br>
     *[flask](http://flask.pocoo.org/)* <br>

-   You can install these one by one, or following the [Setup Section](#setup).
+   You can install these by following the [Setup Section](#setup).

 ✛these libraries are part of [SciPy stack](https://www.scipy.org/index.html)
 ## Setup
-In order to install rfd-discovery and all his requirements you have to create a virtual environment using [venv](https://virtualenv.pypa.io/en/stable/) on Python 3.5.
+In order to install rfd-discovery and all his requirements, you have to create a virtual environment using [venv](https://virtualenv.pypa.io/en/stable/) on Python 3.5.
 To install *venv*, run the following:

-`[sudo] pip3 install virtualenv` on Linux/MacOS
+`[sudo] pip3 install virtualenv` on Linux/macOS
 or
-`pip install virtualenv` using prompt as administrator on Windows.
+`pip install virtualenv` using the prompt as the administrator on Windows.

 To create a virtual environment, in the main directory of the project run: